vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

 In the [first post](../pretrained-transformer-language-models-for-search-part-1/) in this series we introduced using pretrained language models for ranking and three popular methods for using them for text ranking.
 In the [second post](../pretrained-transformer-language-models-for-search-part-2/) we studied efficient retrievers which could be used as the first phase in a multiphase retrieval and ranking pipeline.
 In the [third post](../pretrained-transformer-language-models-for-search-part-3/) we studied the ColBERT re-ranking model.

 In this 4th and last post in our blog post series on pretrained transformer models for search we will introduce a cross-encoder model with all-to-all interaction between the query and the passage.
 We deploy this model as our final ranking stage in our multiphase retrieval and ranking pipeline.
-We also submit our end to end retrieval and ranking result to the [MS Marco Passage Ranking Leaderboard](https://microsoft.github.io/MSMARCO-Passage-Ranking-Submissions/leaderboard).
+We submit our end to end retrieval and ranking result to the [MS Marco Passage Ranking Leaderboard](https://microsoft.github.io/MSMARCO-Passage-Ranking-Submissions/leaderboard).

-We also benchmark all the retrieval and ranking methods introduced in this blog post series to quantify their serving cost versus ranking accuracy.
+We benchmark all the retrieval and ranking methods introduced in this blog post series to quantify their serving cost versus ranking accuracy.
 We also release a complete [vespa sample application](https://github.com/vespa-engine/sample-apps/blob/master/msmarco-ranking/passage-ranking.md) which lets try out these state of the art retrieval and ranking methods.

 ## Introduction

 In this blog post we study the third option for using transformer models for search and document ranking.
 This option is the simplest model to configure and use in Vespa but also the most computationally demanding model in our multiphase retrieval and ranking pipeline.
 With the cross attention model we input both the query and the passage to the model and as we know by now, the computational complexity of the transformer is squared with regards to the input length.
 Doubling the sequence length increases the computational complexity by 4x.

 The cross-encoder model is a transformer based model with a classification head on top of the special BERT *CLS* token (classification token).
-The model has been fine tuned using the MS Marco passage training set and is a binary classifier which classifies if a query,document pair is relevant or not and we use the logit score of the model as the relevancy score.
+The model has been fine tuned using the MS Marco passage training set and is a binary classifier which classifies if a query,document pair is relevant or not.
+We use the logit score of the model as the relevancy score.

 This model is also based on a 6 layer MiniLM model with only 22.7M parameters, same as the transformer models previously introduced in this blog series.
 As with the other two transformer models we introduced in previous posts in this series, we integrate this model in Vespa using [ONNX](https://onnx.ai/) format.
 We demonstrate how to export the model(s) from PyTorch/Transformers to ONNX format in this [Google colab notebook](https://colab.research.google.com/github/vespa-engine/sample-apps/blob/master/msmarco-ranking/src/main/python/model-exporting.ipynb).
 The model is hosted on the  [Huggingface🤗](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2) model hub.
 We use a quantized version where the original *float* weights have been quantized to *int8* representation to speed up inference on cpu.